MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 **TP**, **B-TP**, or **FP**?

-1. **TP**: If you're able to confirm that the activity wasn't a legitimate activity of the OAuth app or that this ISP is not used by the legitimate OAuth app.
+1. **TP**: If you're able to confirm that the activity wasn't a legitimate activity of the OAuth app or that this ISP isn't used by the legitimate OAuth app.

     **Recommended action**: Revoke all the access tokens of the OAuth app and investigate if an attacker has access to generating OAuth access tokens.